Austin Dillon: 2021

-2022: Playoff Upset
+2022: Playoff upset

-Dillon started the 2022 season with a 25th-place finish at the 2022 Daytona 500.
+Dillon started the 2022 season with a 25th place finish at the 2022 Daytona 500.
 He scored three top-three finishes at Fontana, Martinsville, and Talladega.
 On March 27, Dillon recorded his first top-10 finish in a Cup Series road course race as he finished tenth at the Circuit of the Americas.
 At New Hampshire, he and Brad Keselowski engaged in an on-road altercation during a caution lap.
 Dillon won the Coke Zero Sugar 400 at Daytona to clinch a spot in the playoffs in a 1-2 finish with teammate Tyler Reddick.
 He assumed the lead after a huge wreck caused by rainfall took out much of the lead pack on lap 138; Dillon, who was sixteenth at the time, was the only driver in the lead pack to not be involved in the accident.
 Dillon was eliminated in the Round of 16 after being involved in a multi-car pileup at the Bristol night race.
-Dillon would later score two consecutive top-10 outings at the Charlotte Roval, giving him his second-career road course top 10 finish, (10th place) and then a 10th-place result at Las Vegas.
-Then, Dillon scored a career-first 3 consecutive top 10 finishes by coming home in 4th place at Homestead.
-He finished the season 11th in the points standings.
+Dillon would later score two consecutive top-ten outings at the Charlotte Roval, giving him his second-career road course top-ten finish, (tenth place) and then a tenth place result at Las Vegas.
+Then, Dillon scored a career-first three consecutive top-ten finishes by coming home in fourth place at Homestead.
+He finished the season eleventh in the points standings.

 On April 8, Dillon revealed that he would run the 2022 Pinty's Truck Race on Dirt at Bristol Motor Speedway in a Young's Motorsports truck.
-Although Dillon stated that he thought he would drive the team's No. 02 truck, that race is on Kaz Grala's schedule of races in that truck.
-A driver for the team's No. 20 truck has yet to be announced, so that will likely be the truck that Dillon drives in that race.
-Dillon also drove the same truck in the race at Atlanta in 2018.
-This will be Dillon's first Truck Series start since 2019 when he drove the NEMCO Motorsports No. 8 at Martinsville in March.
+Although Dillon stated that he thought he would drive the team's No. 02 truck, the race is on Kaz Grala's schedule of races in that truck, so Dillon drove the No. 20 for that race.

 In the Xfinity Series, Dillon drove for Big Machine Racing at the Charlotte Xfinity race, finishing 31st.